๐Ÿ•น๏ธ What is the settings menu?

 Cross-Region Matchmaking

-This setting toggles whether or not you wish to be affected by cross-region matchmaking.
+• This setting controls whether you are affected by cross-region matchmaking.

-We advise against disabling this toggle, as this will greatly increase your queue times, and the chances of you being sent to an empty lobby (especially during off-peak hours).
+• We advise against disabling this toggle, as it will significantly increase your queue times and the likelihood of being sent to an empty lobby (especially during off-peak hours).